maromme/esphome-vitoair/README.md

 1) the array "dids" under globals
 2) the switch statement under canbus
 3) add more sensors at the end

+There is now a config.yaml with more datapoints.

 ```
 spi: